Haiqa461/Haiqa461/README.md

-- 👋 Hi, I’m Haiqa Qaiset
+- 👋 Hi, I’m Haiqa Qaiser
 - 👀 I’m interested in machine learning , Deep learning & AI
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on this profile with tech-savvies